ils94/DF3D_at_Work/README.md

 # What is this?
 This is a small program that will make it easier to execute the command necessary to authenticate you into Dead Frontier 3D Inner City.
-This program also makes it super easier to authenticate your account when playing using Linux and Proton.
+This program also makes it super easy to authenticate your account when playing using Linux and Proton.

 # Why you made this?
 I made this to work together with my Greasy Fork script: [Dead Frontier at work](https://greasyfork.org/en/scripts/468944-dead-frontier-at-work)